webappvicio/atmail860onAWS/README.md

 Press "Publish Config"

-:pushpin: This step shold be merged with the step "Multiple Certificates for SSL POP3/IMAP (exim)"
+:pushpin: This step should be merged with the step "Multiple Certificates for SSL POP3/IMAP (exim)"

 ## 13. Configure primary domain for DKIM Signature (exim)
 ```